-An analysis of international taxation theory, and the application of tax theory for domestic and international activity in Kuwait.
+An analysis of international taxation theory and the application of tax theory for domestic and international activity in Kuwait.
 Prerequisite: ACCT 201.

-ACCT 369 Short Course (1 - 3)
+ACCT 369 Short Course (1-3)

 Topic varies by semester.
 Classes are taught by a guest lecturer or lecturers.
-Can be repeated for credit.
-Permission of instructor required for enrollment.
+Can be repeated for credit with a different topic.
+Permission of instructor.

-ACCT 388 Independent Study (1 - 3)
+ACCT 388 Independent Study (1-3)

-A research and writing project to be determined in consultation with the instructor.
-Cannot be repeated for credit.
-Junior standing required.
+A research and writing project to be determined in consultation with the Instructor.
+Can be repeated for credit with a different topic.
+Junior standing.
 Prerequisite: ACCT 201.